Armenia Sends Gyumri Massacre Convict To Russia To Serve Life Sentence

 Permyakov has admitted to gunning down a middle-aged couple, their daughter, son, daughter-in-law, and 2-year-old granddaughter in their home on January 12, 2015.

-The Avetisian family's seventh member, a 6-month-old baby boy, was stabbed and died a week later.
+The couple's 6-month-old grandson was stabbed in the attack at their home near the Russian military base in Gyumri and died a week later.

 A Russian military court sentenced Permyakov to 10 years in prison for desertion and theft of firearms and ammunition in a short trial held in August 2015.